 I didn’t plan it that way.

 My goal in the aftermath of GIFT FOR A SPIDER was to finish a massive, eons-in-the-making album called THE ANGLE OF BEST DISTANCE.
 I got off to a good start, finishing and sequencing the first two CDs of a projected four-disc set.
 I printed a bunch of inserts and assembled about a hundred copies of what I thought was the first half of the album.
-Then the magnitude of the thing started to overwhelm me, and I found myself losing confidence in my ability to pull all the disparate threads together.
+Then the magnitude of the thing started to overwhelm me, I started second-guessing the choices I’d made, and I found myself losing confidence in my ability to pull all the disparate threads together.

 I was also trying to wrap my head around turning thirty.
-I told myself it was only a number, but all the disconcerting questions I thought I found answers to when I was a teenager came screaming back at me, and they had some mean new friends backing them up.
+I told myself it was only a number, but all the disconcerting questions I thought I found answers to when I was in my early twenties came screaming back at me, and they had some mean new friends backing them up.
 What was worse, this time around they’d neglected to brush their teeth.
 It wasn’t pretty.

 The most disturbing thing was the way the unease spilled over into my music.
 Making music has always been my way of coping with dark and uncertain times.
 It’s given me a place to go when I don’t feel comfortable anywhere else.
 No matter what’s happening in my life, I’ve always found a way to spin it into something constructive and make music out of it.

 Even that felt pointless now.
 After banging my head against the wall for a while, I pushed THE ANGLE OF BEST DISTANCE to the side, threw away the two CDs I thought were finished, left piles of unrelated songs I was writing unrecorded, and struggled to find the motivation or sense of purpose to do anything.
 The unexpected work I started getting recording other local artists around this time was the only thing that kept some of my musical muscles from starting to atrophy.